 From excessive sweating to migraines, Botox injections have been used to treat more than just forehead wrinkles.
+Can Botox help with medical issues such as endometriosis?
 And now, the cosmetic injection might be the key to alleviating endometriosis pain.

 Despite surgical and hormonal treatments, many women continue to have pelvic pain.

 In a recent pilot study, researchers found Botox can offer women relief from the pain and discomfort caused by endometriosis.

 While this is the first time Botox has been used to treat endometriosis, it has also been used to treat chronic pelvic pain.